palaa159/Docs/Hardware/12-Wifi_Programming_Tutorial.md

 ### Mac

 Go to http://OpenBCI-2F0E.local/update where `2F0E` is your devices unique identifier.
-You may use the _windows_ ip based instructions.
+You may use the _windows_ ip based instructions too.

 ### Windows/Linux